Ajtruth/linux-bootcamp/Week 1/LAB2/README.md

 # 1. Create resoucre group
-I am now acquitted to creating resource groups using both GUi and CLi, I created a resource group using CLi named FreeRg
+I am now acquitted to creating resource groups using both the GUi and CLi, I created a resource group using CLi named FreeRg

 # 2. Create Virtual machine